 There are numerous one-off credit card perks that can make lodging more affordable.
 Here are some money-saving benefits you should look for:

 Annual travel credits and free night certificates

 Many travel cards offer annual discounts or free stays.
-For example, the Chase Sapphire Reserve® has a $300 travel credit, meaning if you spend $300 on a hotel, vacation rental (or airfare, or anything else travel-related), you’ll see it refunded on your statement as a credit.
-The Amex Platinum has a $200 hotel credit on hotels in the Fine Hotels & Resorts Program and the Hotel Collection.
-Many co-branded hotel credit cards offer a free night certificate each year, like the newly rebranded Marriott Bonvoy Brillant card that offers a free night under 85,000 points every year after your card renewal month.
+For example, the Chase Sapphire Reserve® comes with a $300 travel credit, meaning if you spend $300 on a hotel, vacation rental (or airfare, or anything else travel-related), you’ll see it refunded on your statement as a credit.

 Keep an eye on your email inbox and rewards portal for any limited-time promotions your issuer may be offering.
 Many American Express cards feature Amex Offers, which offer perks like statement credits for spending a certain amount on specific hotels and other retailers.
-Other cards, like the Capital One Venture X Rewards Credit Card also have promotional offers, like a credit of five percent back on VRBO rentals.
+Other cards, like the Capital One Venture X Rewards Credit Card, also have occasional promotional offers, such as a credit for 5 percent back on VRBO rentals.

 The bottom line

 It’s true that many of the aforementioned credit cards have annual fees.
-But if you work to ensure you obtain the full value that comes from each card’s perks and benefits, you can really come out on top when it comes to accommodation savings, especially during an expensive holiday travel season.
+But if you work to ensure you obtain the full value that comes from each card’s perks and benefits, you can really come out on top when it comes to savings on accommodations, especially during an expensive holiday travel season.

-The information about IHG® Rewards Premier Credit Card, the IHG® Rewards Traveler Credit Card and the IHG® Rewards Premier Business Credit Card has been collected independently by Bankrate.com.
+*The information about IHG One Rewards Premier Credit Card, the Hilton Honors American Express Aspire Card and the IHG® Rewards Club Select Credit Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.